srg-imperial/covrig/README.md

   --offline             process the revisions reusing previous coverage information --resume              resume processing from the last revision found in data file
                         (e.g. data/<program>/<program>.csv)
-  --limit LIMIT         limit to n number of revisions --output OUTPUT       output file name
+  --limit LIMIT         limit to n number of revisions (use the positional argument revisions if not sure) --output OUTPUT       output file name
   --image IMAGE         use a particular Docker image to analyze --endatcommit COMMIT  end processing at commit.
 Useful for debugging